-The EPA has primary responsibility for administration of the Act, which has the objective of creating a legislative framework for the protection of the environment in Victoria.
-Through administration of the Act the EPA endeavors to protect the environment and human health from the adverse effects of waste discharges and emissions to the air, land and water environments.
+The EPA has primary responsibility for administration of the Act, which involves upholding the objective of creating a legislative framework for the protection of the environment in Victoria.
+Through administration of the Act the EPA endeavours to protect the environment and human health from the adverse effects of waste discharges and emissions to the air, land and water environments.
 EPA administers the Act using a variety of tools, including statutory tools such as works approvals and licenses.

-The Environment Protection (Scheduled Premises and Exemptions) Regulations 2007 ('Scheduled Premises Regulations') prescribe the premises that are subject to works approval, financial assurance and/or licensing by EPA, and provide for exemptions in certain circumstances.
+The Environment Protection (Scheduled Premises) Regulations 2017 ('Scheduled Premises Regulations') prescribe the premises that are subject to works approval, financial assurance and/or licensing by EPA, and provide for exemptions in certain circumstances.
 They provide a means to effectively manage these premises in a transparent way, which ensures an adequate level of community confidence is maintained.
 The key schedule categories relevant to this guideline are summarised in the table below.

-Category Description A01 (PIW management) Storage, treatment, reprocessing, containment or disposal facilities handling any PIW not generated at the premises A02 (other waste treatment) Waste treatment works engaged in the immobilisation, thermal degradation, incineration or other treatment of waste A07 (composting) Premises with aerobic or anaerobic composting which is designed to or has a capacity to process more than 100 tonnes of waste per month A08 (waste to energy) Premises which recover energy from waste at a rated capacity of at least 1 megawatt
+Category Description A01 (Prescribed Industrial Waste (PIW) management) Storage, treatment, reprocessing, containment or disposal facilities handling any prescribed industrial waste not generated at the premises.
+A02 (Other waste treatment) Premises on which waste is immobilised, thermally degraded or incinerated, or with the capacity to reprocess more than 500 tonnes of specified electronic waste per year.
+A07 (Organic waste processing) Premises on which organic waste is processed by aerobic or anaerobic biological conversion and which- (a)accept more than 100 tonnes or 200 cubic metres of organic waste in any month; or (b) accept more than 70 tonnes or 140 cubic metres of organic waste in any month and produce more than 50 tonnes of pasteurised material, compost or digestate in any month.
+A08 (Waste to energy) Premises which recover energy from waste at a rated capacity of at least 3 megawatts of thermal capacity or at least 1 megawatt of electrical power.